top of page

 —Robert Clark, Author, In The Deep Midwinter

-A DESERT BETWEEN TWO SEAS
+A DESERT BETWEEN TWO SEAS |

 WINNER OF THE FLANNERY O'CONNOR AWARD FOR SHORT FICTION

-Muia has spent more than a decade poring through dusty books and traveling to remote sites in the deserts of Baja California—by Jeep, mule, and boots—to research the crumbling ruins of Jesuit, Franciscan, and Dominican missions.
+Muia spent more than a decade poring through dusty books and traveling to remote sites in the deserts of Baja California—by Jeep, mule, and boots—to research the crumbling ruins of Jesuit, Franciscan, and Dominican missions.
 The result is A Desert Between Two Seas, a mythic novel in linked stories set in 19th century Baja California and the winner of the 2024 Flannery O'Connor Award for Short Fiction.

 01 Vermilion.jpg